turingschool/curriculum/source/projects/blogger.markdown

 Now if we have an object like `article` we can just ask for `article.tags` or, conversely, if we have an object named `tag` we can ask for `tag.articles`.

-To see this in action, start the `rails console` and try the following:
+To see this in action, start the `bin/rails console` and try the following:

 {% irb %}
 $ a = Article.first